toshke/groac/doc/design.md

 ## Design decisions

-1. GoLang as an implementation language
+1. GoLang (current 1.16 ) as an implementation language

 *Rationale: Current gitlab runner is implemented in GoLang, and seems to be community language of choice when it comes to system programming.
 Alternative is Rust, though with steep learning curve and lower popularity,